Ze Han

 Email: zeh@princeton.edu

 Welcome!
-My name is Ze Han.
 I am a Ph.D.
 Candidate in the Department of Politics at Princeton University, where I am affiliated with the Niehaus Center for Globalization and Governance (NCGG).
-I study international political economy, focusing on the political ramifications of China’s rise.
+I study globalization, populism, China, and text analysis.

-Prior to my time at Princeton, I earned a B.A. in International Politics from the University of International Relations in China and a double M.A. in Diplomacy and Public Policy from Peking University in China and the University of Tokyo in Japan, both with the highest honors.
+I earned a B.A. in International Politics from the University of International Relations and a double M.A. in Diplomacy and Public Policy from Peking University and the University of Tokyo, both with the highest honors.

 Working Papers

-3. Han, Ze, and Helen V. Milner.
-The First Wave of Globalization and the Electoral Populism in the United States.
+2. Han, Ze, and Helen V. Milner.
+The First Wave of Globalization and the Electoral Populism in the United States (under review).

-4. Han, Ze.
-How State Legislators Respond to Chinese Ownership of U.S. Agricultural Land.
+3. Han, Ze.
+Fortune or Fear: State Legislators’ Responses to Chinese Ownership of U.S. Agricultural Land (under review).